An ad-free and cookie-free website.

 Synonyms: alpha, ex-post alpha, Jensen's measure, Jensen ratio

 Jim: Yes.
-We typically see Jensen's on tests because they can't expect you to run a regression.
+We typically see Jensen's on tests because they can't expect you to run a regression by hand.

 This video can be accessed in a new window or App , at the YouTube Channel or from below.